christophebe/julius-gpt/readme.md

 The final result is in Markdown and HTML.

 ### Template
 A template contains a document structure within a series of prompts.
-Each prompt will be executed in a specific order and will replaced by the answer provided by the AI.
+Each prompt will be executed in a specific order and will be replaced by the answer provided by the AI.
 It is possible to use different formats : Markdown, HTML, JSON, ...

 The main advantage of the template usage is the customisation of the output.
-You can use your own prompts.
+You can use your prompts.
 Templates are also interesting if you want to produce different contents based on the same structure (product pages, landing pages, ... ).

 ### Completion parameters